husarion/panther_ros/panther_hardware_interfaces/README.md

 #### Parameters

-Parameters that are required, are defined when including interface in URDF (you can check out [panther_macro.urdf.xacro](../panther_description/urdf/panther_macro.urdf.xacro)).
+Required parameters are defined when including the interface in the URDF (you can check out [panther_macro.urdf.xacro](../panther_description/urdf/panther_macro.urdf.xacro)).

 Physical properties